Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 When company assets are provided to employees for personal use, there are certain tax implications which business owners should be aware of.
 If your limited company provides an asset to your employee, this known as a benefit in kind which attracts additional Class 1A National Insurance for the limited company.

 The value of this benefit in kind is calculated as whichever is a greater value of:

 •The annual value of the benefit itself (20% of the market value of the item when it was first purchased)

 •Any hire changes or annual rental fees that the company pays for the item

 Added to this is the sum of any running costs associated with maintaining the asset and keeping it available to the employee over the course of the year.

-Example: a higher rate tax payer, paying tax on an asset value of £320 will pay additional tax to the value of £128, which is 40 per cent of the value of the benefit in kind.
+Example: a higher rate tax payer paying tax on an asset value of £320 will pay additional tax to the value of £128, which is 40% of the value of the benefit in kind.

 It is important to ensure that the invoice for the purchase of the item itself must be made out in the name of the company and the payments should be made from the business bank account.
-It may be worth considering business insurance to ensure that the asset is covered when it is in the care of the employee, unless it is covered by the employees own home insurance.
+It may be worth considering business insurance to ensure that the asset is covered when it is in the care of the employee unless it is covered by the employees own home insurance.

 For many contractors, running a business can be a struggle.
 Between the admin, daily finance commitments and dealing with clients and customers, this can become a struggle.